Pluvie/current/README.md

 ## Installation

-To install __Current__, clone the git repository at the version you want, and then link the `src` directory in your project, at the path you prefer.
-Then, include `current.h` in your sources, and compile them alongside `current.c`, as a separate translation unit.
+To install __Current__, clone the git repository at the version you want, add `#include
+<current.h>` in your sources, and then compile them alongside `current.c`, as a separate
+translation unit.
 Example:

-Suppose your project folder is `my_project` with a `src/main.c` file.
+Suppose your project folder is `my_project` with main function in `src/main.c` file.
 Suppose you link __Current__ in your project `lib` directory.
 Your tree will look like:

 ```
   my_project/